-MYTH: heart failure does not mean you heart has stopped beating.
-Heart failure occurs when your heart muscle or valves have been damaged and so your heart is not able to pump blood around your body as well as it should.
+MYTH: Heart failure doesn’t mean that your heart has stopped beating.
+Heart failure occurs when your heart muscle or valves

-FACT: heart failure is a very serious condition and can shorten your life.
-However, by working with your doctor and nurse you can get effective treatments and make changes to your lifestyle that will both ease your symptoms and also prolong your life.
+FACT: Heart failure is a very serious condition and can shorten your life.
+However, by working with your doctor and nurse, you can get effective treatments and make changes to your lifestyle that will both ease your symptoms, improve your quality of life and prolong your life.

 Heart failure is common

 FACT: Currently, we estimate that approx. 1 to 2% of the adult population in developed countries have heart failure, rising to ≥10% among people over 70 years of age.